 I was in my thirties with three young children, when I got ill with a recurring eye infection that made my eyes so painful and sensitive to light that I would effectively be blind for several days.
 During the worst attack I was admitted to an eye hospital, on New Year’s Eve!
 I found myself alone […]

-When I saw the latest series of the award-winning TV drama Broadchurch recently, I couldn’t help thinking back to when it was first screened (apologies to non-UK-based readers).
-It was on at the same time as another, very similar drama!
+When I noticed the repeat of the award-winning TV drama Broadchurch recently, I couldn’t help thinking back to when it was first screened (apologies to non-UK-based readers).
+It was on at exactly the same time as another, very similar drama!
 Both stories focused on the devastating impact of a child’s death on the community and you couldn’t […]

 The other day, I was on Twitter reading the bios of some new people I’m following.
 One woman’s first words were “Phenomenal xxx talent” which stopped me in my tracks.
 Ouch!
 I thought her unfortunate choice of words made her sound insincere as well as desperate to stand out.
 A ‘look at me’ message can be […]